trcwm/nanopascal/README.md

-# Micro-Pascal
+# Nano Pascal
-Pascal cross-compiler for small 8-bit systems.
+A Tiny Pascal compiler with a virtual machine target to bootstrap systems.

 # Introduction
 Micro Pascal cross-compiler was developed to be able to write programs for an HD6309-based 8-bit computer.
 At the time of writing, the only way to take advantage of the HD6309 capabilities was to write directly in assembly langauge.